 Identity Theft (3.14) A fraud attempted or committed using identifying information of another person without proper authority.
 Image (8.12) A photograph, film, videotape, recording, live transmission, digital or computergenerated visual depiction, or any reproduction that is made by electronic, mechanical, or other means.
 Immediate Family (5.4.6, 5.4.12) Includes, but not limited to, spouse, parents, siblings, children, brother/sister-in-law, son/daughter-in-law, mother/father-in-law, grandparents, grandchildren, stepchildren, stepparent, and stepsiblings.
+Impacted College (6.12, 6.12.1) A college located in a county or tribal area identified for immediate federal help by the Federal Major Disaster Declaration (FEMA-4827- DR) as a result of Hurricane Helene.
+Impacted Student (6.12, 6.12.1) Student meeting at least one of the following criteria: (1) The student was enrolled at an impacted college as of September 26, 2024.
+(2) The student resided, as of September 26, 2024, temporarily or permanently, in a county or tribal area identified for immediate federal help by the Federal Major Disaster Declaration (FEMA-4827-DR) as a result of Hurricane Helene.
 Incest (2.16) Non-forcible sexual intercourse between people who are related to each other within degrees wherein marriage is prohibited by law.
 Incident (7.12) The situation or circumstance that the student perceives as grievable.
 Incubation Period (2.13, 7.16) The time, usually in days, between exposure to an illness and the onset of symptoms.
 Inculpatory Evidence (2.6) Evidence that shows or tends to show a person's involvement in an act or evidence that can establish guilt.
 Indecent Exposure (7.5) Occurs when a person willfully exposes the private parts of their person in any public place and in the presence of any other person or persons, except for those places designated for a public purpose where the same sex exposure is incidental to a permitted activity.
 Indemnify (4.3) Secure against or compensate for harm or loss.